Wr1edt/Torsdagsopgaver-3-Array-Arraylist-and-String/README.md

 - 7.d Write a function that receives an ArrayList of Integers as a parameter and returns the average value.

-- 7.e (optional) Consider how you could write a function that takes an array (not an ArrayList) of integer as a parameter and returns the list sorted from lowest to highest value.
+- 7.e (optional) Consider how you could write a function that takes an array (not an ArrayList) of integers as a parameter and returns a new array of the ints sorted from lowest to highest value.

 # Other exercises (optional)
 If you got stuck or if you finished the above, following are 3 links to exercises, where there is something for all levels.